 #6 Expanded Army and Reserve Forces (covered briefly in the Editorial and Army sections).

 *See the side column for a short Editorial Comment on the overall role of the Future ADF.
 Plus click here to see the present extent of the site, if not already viewing it.
 This text only represents an introduction to the Future ADF Page.
 This site is updated from time to time - look out for modifications and/or new material.
-Note: The website will be extensively updated in 2017 with current content archived.
+Note: The website will be extensively updated in late 2017 through 2018 with current content archived.